rbvegas/StatiCSharp/Documentation/README.md

 - [Favicon](HowTo/favicon.md)
 - [Making a custom theme](HowTo/making_a_custom_theme.md)

-*Contributions adding more “How-to”'s or other documentation are more than welcome.*
+Contributions adding more How-to's or other documentation are more than welcome.